REVEIL 24+1 HOUR BROADCAST 2026

 We anticipate your sounds!

-Soundcamp Cooperative
+Soundcamp cooperative

 ABOUT

 Reveil (2014—) is a collective production by streamers at listening points around the earth.
-Starting on the morning of Saturday 4 May in South London near the Greenwich Meridian, the broadcast will pick up feeds one by one, tracking the sunrise west from microphone to microphone, following the wave of intensified sound that loops the earth every 24 hours at first light.
+Starting on the morning of Saturday 2 May 2026 in South London near the Greenwich Meridian, the broadcast will pick up feeds one by one, tracking the sunrise west from microphone to microphone, following the wave of intensified sound that loops the earth every 24 hours at first light.

 Streams come from a variety of locations and situations, at a time of day when many people are unaccustomed to be up and out, but sounds are vivid, especially in Spring.
 The Reveil broadcast makes room by largely avoiding speech and music, gravitating to places where human and non human communities meet and soundworlds overlap.